How to Write About Something That Happened

 An initial idea doesn’t have to be profound, or even a fully formed concept, Somers writes in a recent Writer’s Digest. (paywall).
 “It just has to make you want to write more about it.”

 To you, your daily life seems mundane.
-But it’s kindling for telling a story admission officers want to read.
-Here are a few things to look out for:
+But it’s kindling for telling a story that admission officers want to read.

 Initial Moments of Curiosity: What gives you pause?
 What makes you think?
 Where are you when it happens?
 What are you in the middle of doing?